clareaulab/Protein-RNA_modeling/Create_Rotamer_Library/Rotamer_Library_Description.md

 Once the .sif file has been prepared with the Rosetta instructions, you can generate the ncAA rotamer library using the provided script:
 Create_Rotamer_Library/MGH1_generate_rot_library.sh
-This script calls Rosetta’s molfile_to_params_polymer.py (installed as part of Rosetta), which converts the .sdf/.sif description of the residue into: a Rosetta .params file, and a corresponding rotamer library for side-chain sampling.
+This script calls Rosetta’s molfile_to_params_polymer.py (installed as part of Rosetta), which converts the .sif description of the residue into: a Rosetta .params file, and a corresponding rotamer library for side-chain sampling.
 In the script, the flag: